 They are Mecanum wheels, indeed.
-He says "what does that mean?".
+It says "what do you mean?".
 These are wheels made up of angled motorized rollers that allow the robot to move from side to side while still facing forward.

 Users start by manually guiding the Scout through a patrol path on a floor of their home, using a special smartphone app.
-The guardian robot's on-board software records that path, then subsequently guides Scout during her scheduled patrol "shifts".
+The Guardian Robot's onboard software records that path, then guides Scout through her scheduled "shifts" on patrol.